pseigo/tanaris-js/README.md

 >
 > _Tanaris_ is **experimental software**.
 It is provided "as is", without
 > warranty of any kind; use at your own risk.
+>
+> There is no near-term plan for API backwards compatibility.
+Please pin to an
+> exact version or commit and perform manual upgrades.

 > This library is home to common code for software applications developed by
 > its authors.
 It only includes the _smallest_ set of utilities that its client